Prabodh Chandra Bagchi: Visva Bharati and his untimely death

 Bagchi had been involved with Visva-Bharati University since 1945 and had taken charge of Vidya Bhavana, the department of higher studies.
 He was appointed Vice – Chancellor (Upacharya) of Visva Bharati University in April 1954.
-As a recognition of his contribution to academics Bagchi, became the first full Vice-Chancellor from outside the Tagore family.
+As a recognition of his contribution to academics, Bagchi became the first full Vice-Chancellor from outside the Tagore family.
 This was short-lived tenure as he died on 19 January 1956 after a heart attack.

-Despite his brief term of office, he proved to be an able administrator.
+Despite his brief term in his office, he proved to be an able administrator.
 The all round growth of Visva Bharati in keeping with the ideals of its founder, the great poet Rabindranath Tagore became his main thrust.
 He expanded spheres of activities in all the departments and introduced the three years' degree course in the graduation level with many other related changes in the curricula.

-To make Visva Bharati a centre of studies of Eastern Humanities he reorganised the Department of Indology and created higher posts of professorship in the Indo-Tibetan and Japanese Departments.
+To make Visva Bharati a centre of studies of Eastern Humanities, he re-organised the Department of Indology and created higher posts of professorship in the Indo-Tibetan and Japanese Departments.
 The encouragement given to research by him despite institutional financial constraints was highly commendable.
 He personally used to guide the research students and make arrangements for their publication.
 He used to edit personally the Quarterly journals like Sino-Indian Studies, Visva Bharati Annals and Sahitya Prakashika.

 He introduced many new technical subjects like Applied Mechanics, Metal work etc. in the curricula of Siksha Shatra, the nucleus of Sriniketan.
-To quote Prabodh Chandra:" Through sustained contacts with Sriniketan I have now arrived at the firm conclusion that without Sriniketan, Santiniketan is incomplete.
+To quote Prabodh Chandra: "Through sustained contacts with Sriniketan I have now arrived at the firm conclusion that without Sriniketan, Santiniketan is incomplete.
 If Sriniketan is kept aloof from Santiniketan then we could not live up to the ideals of Gurudeva."

 Bagchi kept up his prolific academic work during his tenure as Vice-Chancellor.
-In 1954, P.C.Bagchi delivered a series of scholarly lectures in memory of Adhar Chandra Mukherjee at the Calcutta University on the obscure field of India and South East Asia.
-In the same year P.C.Bagchi was invited by the Government of India to lead a cultural delegation to China which he declined due to his preoccupation with the administrative work of Visva-Bharati.
+In 1954, Bagchi delivered a series of scholarly lectures in memory of Adhar Chandra Mukherjee at the Calcutta University on the obscure field of India and South East Asia.
+In the same year P.C.
+Bagchi was invited by the Government of India to lead a cultural delegation to China which he declined due to his preoccupation with the administrative work of Visva-Bharati.